The Longitudinal Investigation of Health and Diseases after Infertility Study

 Lidia Mínguez-Alarcón, PhD, MPH, BPharm

 Dr. Lidia Mínguez-Alarcón’s research focuses on identifying chemical and non-chemical stressors of human fertility, reproductive and cardiometabolic health with special focus on diet-chemical interactions and chemicals mixtures.
 She is also evaluating fertility measures as predictors of long-term health.
 Dr. Mínguez-Alarcón has been a collaborator in the EARTH Study for almost a decade and she is now the PI of the LIHDI Study.
+She is also the PI of another NIH grant (R01ES034700) that will evaluate paternal pesticide exposure in relation to couple s pregnancy outcomes and associations with sperm and leukocyte epigenome.
 Dr. Mínguez-Alarcón received her BPharm from the University of Valencia School of Pharmacy and her MPH and PhD from the University of Murcia School of Medicine.
 She previously completed a postdoctoral fellowship in the Department of Environmental Health at the Harvard T.H.
 Chan School of Public Health.
 She enjoys traveling and playing tennis.

 Russ Hauser, MD, ScD, MPH